Edinburgh-Genome-Foundry/DnaChisel/examples/examples_from_manuscript/competing_objectives/README.md

 - Only a single objective is considered ("~keep only", "~gc(39%) only", etc.)
 - One objective is given 5 times more weight than the others ("~keep 5x", etc.).

-The results are plotted ``competing_objectives_optimization.svg``
+The results are plotted in ``competing_objectives_optimization.svg``

 Some remarks:

 - When optimized separately as single objectives, all objectives can be fully optimized (e.g. no CG at all, or no non-unique k-mers), with the exception of ``~gc(39%)`` as it is not possible to ensure exactly 39% GC on every 100bp window doing only synonymous mutations (but the score is still improved by a factor of 7.5, from 309 to 41)
 - Applying a 5x boost to an objective has the expected effect: this objective becomes much more optimized, at the expense of others.
-- The ``unique_kmers`` seems to be a preffered target of the algorithm due to the easyness with which k-mers can be removed (a single mutation can remove several non-unique kmers at once).
+- The ``unique_kmers`` seems to be a preferred target of the algorithm due to the easyness with which k-mers can be removed (a single mutation can remove several non-unique kmers at once).